-With his new album, Todd Terry vs Hip Hop, Todd has reignited his classic, club-ready sound, pulling together tracks with Hip Hop cuts and House beats, muddlingrecognisableraps and reworking them in to club bangers.
-With busy touring schedule and a studio collaborations galore he is set to continue to live up to his nickname, Todd 'the God' Terry.
+With his new album, Todd Terry vs Hip Hop, Todd has reignited his classic, club-ready sound.
+He's pulled together tracks with hip-hop cuts and house beats, and muddled recognisable raps and reworked them into club bangers.
+With a busy touring schedule and studio collaborations galore he is set to continue to live up to his nickname of Todd 'the God' Terry.

 We grabbed a quick chat with Todd to talk about the making of his new album, those collaborations and the current state of dance music and technology.

 Talk about the making of the new Todd Terry vs Hip Hop album.
 Why now?

 "I always wanted to do something like I did back in the day, fusing hip-hop and house together.
 Now was the perfect time because it seems like a lot of producers are stuck in the same vein of music."

 Talk to us about the collaborations/mash-ups on the album and how they worked?
 Any future collaborations you wish could happen?